+- 1. Ensure that it is possible to pass arguments to the first process by modifying the kernel's runprogram command to support argument passing. - 2.
+Implement the OS/161 execv system call, including argument passing. - 3.
+Handle full TLBs - 4.
+Change how address spaces are loaded, so that each application's text segment is read-only. - 5.
 The dumbym virtual memory system has two severe limitations in the way it manages physical memory.
 First, it assumes that each segment will be allocated contiguously in physical memory.
 Second, it never re-uses physical memory.
 That is, when a process exits, the physical memory that was used to hold that process's address space does not become available for use by other processes.
-As a result, the kernel quickly runs out of physical memory.
-This is why you could not run tests back to back in assignments 1 and 2.
-The objective of this assignment is to remove both of these limitations.

-- It should be possible for the pages in process' address spaces to be placed into any free frame of physical memory.
+As a result, the kernel will quickly run out of physical memory.
+Your objective in this assignment is to remove both of these limitations.
+In particular: - It should be possible for the pages in process' address spaces to be placed into any free frame of physical memory.
 That is, the kernel should no longer require that address space segments be stored contiguously in physical memory. - When a process terminates, the physical frames that were used to hold its pages should be freed, and should become available for use by other processes.